Jiaoyang-Li/Jiaoyang-Li.github.io/_research/warehouse.md

 Today, in automated warehouses, mobile robots already autonomously move inventory pods or flat packages from one location to another.
 Finding low-cost paths for the robots in real-time is essential for the effectiveness of such systems.
-However, MAPF is only the “one-shot” variant of the actual problem in many applications.
+However, Multi-Agent Path Finding (MAPF)[^1] is only the “one-shot” variant of the actual problem in many applications.
 Typically, after an agent reaches its goal location, it does not stop and wait there forever.
 Instead, it is assigned a new goal location and required to keep moving, which is referred to as lifelong MAPF and characterized by agents constantly being assigned new goal locations.